brunorochax/udacity_dataengineer_project5/README.md

 ## Redshift Cluster

-Log into you AWS Account and go to Amazon Redshift service page.
+Log into your AWS Account and go to Amazon Redshift service page.
 Create a new cluster with the size that you want and give it a identifier.

 Set a database name, a master user and password.
 Save it, you'll need to configure your Redshift connection with, on Airflow.